Kate Beckinsale: 2003–2006: Action roles

 Also in 2004, Beckinsale portrayed Ava Gardner in Martin Scorsese's Howard Hughes biopic The Aviator.
 Scorsese decided to cast Beckinsale because, "I've always liked her.
 I've seen all her work, and I was glad that she agreed to audition."
 Beckinsale's performance received mixed reviews.
-Ken Tucker of New York Magazine said she played the part "in full va-va-voom blossom" while LaSalle felt that she manages "to convince us that Ava was one of the great broads of all time."
-However, Clark described it as "the one performance that doesn't come off (though Beckinsale has the requisite beauty)" while Peter Bradshaw of The Guardian stated that "Gardner's rich, voluptuous sexiness is completely absent as Beckinsale sleepwalks through the role as if she was advertising perfume."
+Ken Tucker of New York Magazine said she played the part "in full va-va-voom blossom."
+LaSalle felt that she manages "to convince us that Ava was one of the great broads of all time."
+However, Clark described it as "the one performance that doesn't come off (though Beckinsale has the requisite beauty)."
+Peter Bradshaw of The Guardian stated that "Gardner's rich, voluptuous sexiness is completely absent as Beckinsale sleepwalks through the role as if she was advertising perfume."
 The film grossed over $213 million worldwide.

 In 2006, Beckinsale reprised her role as Selene in the successful vampire sequel Underworld: Evolution, directed by her husband, Len Wiseman.
 It was the first time she had "been involved with a movie from the moment it's a germ of an idea right through the whole editing process."
 Her daughter had a small role as the younger Selene.
 The film was a box office success, grossing $111 million worldwide.
 Beckinsale's second film appearance of 2006 was opposite Adam Sandler and Christopher Walken in Click, a comedy about an overworked family man who discovers a magical remote control that allows him to control time.
 The opportunity to play a mother "was one of the things that was attractive to me" about the part.
 It was highly profitable, grossing $237 million worldwide against a production budget of $82.5 million.